Laimonas-Mikalauskas/Software-and-games-portfolio/README.md

 Learning outcomes

-- Applied algorithmic thinking to simulate cellulat automata
+- Applied algorithmic thinking to simulate cellular automata
 - Practiced OOP design for modular and maintainable code
 - Learned to optimize grid-based computations for performance
 - Gained experience in real-time visualization with PyGame